Husein Balić

-Husein Balić (born 15 February 1996) is an Austrian professional footballer who plays as a winger for I liga club ŁKS Łódź.
+Husein Balić (born 15 February 1996) is an Austrian professional footballer who plays as a winger for Austrian Bundesliga club WSG Tirol.

 Club career

 He made his Austrian Football Bundesliga debut for SKN St. Pölten on 23 September 2017 in a game against FC Admira Wacker Mödling.

 LASK

 On 23 December 2019, LASK confirmed that Balić had joined the club on a contract until the summer 2024.

 ŁKS Łódź

 On 10 January 2024, Balić joined Polish Ekstraklasa side ŁKS Łódź on a contract until June 2025, with an option for another year.
 He scored on his debut in a 2–1 away league defeat against Korona Kielce on 12 February.
+His contract was mutually terminated on 6 February 2026; in his two-year stint at the club, Balić made 45 appearances and scored six goals for the senior team, and featured once for the reserve team.

 International career

 Born in Austria, Balić is of Bosnian descent and was born to a Bosniak family.
 He made his debut for Austria national football team on 11 November 2020 in a friendly game against Luxembourg.
 He substituted Valentino Lazaro in the 58th minute.